facebookarchive/flow-language-server/README.md

 ## Installation
 You most likely don't need to install `flow-language-server` directly if you want Flow support for your favorite editor; instead, [check out the integrations below](#editor-integrations).

-**Windows is not currently fully supported.
-This is being actively worked on.**

 ## How it works
 `flow-language-server` wraps the existing flow server binary the user has installed either locally in their project as the `flow-bin` module from npm, or globally as the `flow` binary. `flow-language-server` translates messages as they come in from Flow, sending them over JSON RPC via stdio, node-ipc, a socket, or a named pipe.
 It also, for the time being, automatically downloads and manages any missing flow binaries, though this probably is best suited to each individual editor integration.